querkmachine/beeps.website/src/brand.md

 I don't wear exactly the same clothes every day, but when it comes to building random pages and side projects, I usually spend more time thinking about how it looks than how it works.
 Consequentially, since late-2021, I've tried to cut down on decision fatigue by making my personal projects follow the same set of basic design rules.

 ---

+## General principles

+- Be square and blocky.
+There aren't many circles or curves here.
+- Follow good accessibility practices.
+Use contrasting colours, write good copy.

 ## Colours